Vojta's abc conjecture for entire curves in toric varieties highly ramified over the boundary: Introduction

 Paul Vojta formulated the following general abc conjecture (see \cite[Conjecture 15.2]{Vojta} and \cite[Conjecture 23.4]{Vojta}), which extends the above Griffiths' conjecture.
 It is also viewed as the quantitive version of Campana's orbifold conjecture which will be stated later in the introduction.

-{\bf Vojta's abc conejcture}. {\it For any $\epsilon>0$, there exists a proper Zariski-closed subset $Z$ of $X$ such that for any entire curve $f:\mathbb C\to X$ whose image is not contained in $Z$, the inequality holds, where $A$ is an ample divisor on $X$. }
+{\bf Vojta's abc conjecture}. {\it Let $X$ be a smooth complex projective variety, $D$ a normal crossing divisor on $X$, and $K_X$ a canonical divisor on $X$.
+For any $\epsilon>0$, there exists a proper Zariski-closed subset $Z$ of $X$ such that for any entire curve $f:\mathbb C\to X$ whose image is not contained in $Z$, the inequality holds for any $\epsilon>0$, where $A$ is an ample divisor on $X$. }

-Note that Vojta's abc conjecture strengthens Griffiths' conjecture in two key ways: (i) the exceptional set is independent of the map $f$, and (ii) the counting function is truncated at level one.
+Note that Vojta's abc conjecture strengthens Griffiths' conjecture in two key ways: (i) the exceptional set $Z$ above is independent of the map $f$, and (ii) the counting function is truncated at level one.
 Proving these two features is quite challenging, even if the aforementioned version of Griffiths' conjecture could be established.
 In this paper, we first prove Vojta's abc conjecture for entire curves in ${\Bbb P}^n({\Bbb C})$, assuming the map is highly ramified over the coordinate hyperplanes.
-The precise statement of our main result is as follows.
+The precise statement of our main result is stated below.
 Additionally, we highlight that the exceptional set obtained in the theorem can be determined explicitly-this is a challenging issue in the study of Nevanlinna theory and complex hyperbolicity.